 Reciprocal determinism was a theory proposed by psychologist Albert Bandura suggesting that a person's behavior is influenced by and influences individual factors and the environment.

-Reciprocal determinism is a central concept of Albert Bandura's social learning theory.
-Also known as triadic reciprocality, reciprocal determinism is a model composed of three factors that influence behavior: the individual (including how they think and feel), their environment, and the behavior itself.
+This concept plays a central role in Bandura's social learning theory.
+Also known as triadic reciprocality, reciprocal determinism is a model composed of three interrelated factors that influence behavior:

-Previous theories of learning, such as the one put forth by B.F.
-Skinner argued that people’s behavior was always controlled by the environment.
-That people were nothing more than passive recipients of environmental influences.
+Previous theories of learning, such as B.F.
+Skinner's theory of operant conditioning, argued that the environment always controlled people’s behavior.
+Such theories suggested that people were just passive recipients of environmental influences.

 Albert Bandura, psychologist and author of Social Learning Theory